Directory-based cache coherence: Coarse bit vector format

-The coarse bit vector format has a similar structure to the full bit vector format, though rather than tracking one bit per processor for every cache line, the directory groups several processors into nodes, storing whether a cache line is stored in a node rather than a line.
-This improves size requirements at the expense of bus traffic saving (processors per node)×(total lines) bits of space.
+The coarse bit vector format has a similar structure to the full bit vector format, though rather than tracking one bit per processor for every cache line, the directory groups several processors into nodes, storing whether a cache line is stored in a node rather than a processor.
+This improves size requirements at the expense of bus traffic saving (processors per node - 1)×(total lines) bits of space.
 Thus the ratio overhead is the same, just replacing number of processors with number of processor groups.
 When a bus request is made for a cache line that one processor in the group has, the directory broadcasts the signal into every processor in the node rather than just the caches that contain it, leading to unnecessary traffic to nodes that do not have the data cached.

 In this case the directory entry uses 1 bit for a group of processors for each cache line.
 For the same example as Full Bit Vector format if we consider 1 bit for 8 processors as a group, then the storage overhead will be 128/(32×8)=50%.
 This is a significant improvement over the Full Bit Vector format.